nRF24/RF24/COMMON_ISSUES.md

 In the RF24 library's beginnings, the default value was (prior to 2014) set to 4MHz.

+### Payloads received/sent are inaccurate

+If lowering the SPI speed (as noted above) does not fix this problem, then it is likely data misalignment.

-Inaccurate payloads can also happen because of differences in how 8-bit, 32-bit and 64-bit systems store data in memory.
+Inaccurate payloads can also happen because of differences in how certain systems store data in memory.
 The easiest way to ensure your data aligns between devices is to specify the size of variables in code.
 For example, use `uint32_t` instead of `unsigned long`, and use `__attribute__((__packed__))` for data structures if you don't align your data manually per the linked blog posts (see below).

 Newer users can use the `sizeof()` function to verify the size of different variables or data structures as well.